Compare models

 See options

-The iPhone 11, released in 2019, and the iPhone 12, launched in 2020, represent two consecutive generations of Apple's smartphone lineup.
-While both run on Apple's iOS operating system and offer a familiar user experience, the iPhone 12 introduced significant upgrades, most notably an OLED display, 5G connectivity, and a more advanced internal processor.
-These differences cater to varying user priorities, from display quality to future-proofing.
+The iPhone 11, released in September 2019, and the iPhone 12, launched in October 2020, represent two consecutive generations of Apple's mainstream smartphone line.
+While both devices operate on the same iOS platform and offer a familiar user experience, the iPhone 12 introduced a notable design refresh, an upgraded display technology, and enhanced connectivity features that distinguish it from its predecessor.
+Both models continue to receive software updates, ensuring a consistent user experience across their lifespan.

 Scores